rahcancode/pp3-battleship/README.md

 Shooting: Choose a grid location (e.g., C4) to fire a bullet.
 Outcome Display: Shots' outcomes (hit or miss) are shown on the grid.
 Ship Orientation: Ships don't place diagonally; a hit extends in 4 directions.
-Victory Condition: Uncover all ship positions before running out of bullets.
+Victory Condition: Sink at least 1 of 5 ships before running out of bullets.

     Legend:
     1. "." = water or empty space